gshujin/balancedarray/README.md

 P = [3, 1, 2, 1, 3, 2]

 is balanced because there is 1 integer between the two 1s, two integers between the two 2s and 3 integers between the two 3s.

+The problem is solved using a backtracking approach here.